 Mountain Hiking Vacation in the Caribbean Islands

-Ahhh… The Caribbean – also historically known as the West Indies… Most people immediately think of hot sunny days on sandy beaches lined with palm trees with stunning blue-turquoise water, and a tropical drink in their hand.
+Ahhh… The Caribbean – also (historically) known as the West Indies… Most people immediately think of hot sunny days on a sandy beach lined with palm trees bordering stunning blue-turquoise water, with a tropical drink in their hand.
 It is all that, and so much more!
-If you’re like me, then you’re painting a mental picture of hiking through a lush rainforest, heading up a green mountain or volcano, enjoying the eye-popping views of the Caribbean Sea along the way!
+If you’re like me, you’re painting a mental picture of hiking through a lush rainforest, heading up a green mountain or volcano, enjoying the eye-popping views of the Caribbean Sea along the way!

 There are in fact, a number of Caribbean Islands that are great for ‘up-hill’ hiking…

 The Caribbean islands are located in the Caribbean Sea / Atlantic ocean, south of Florida, east of Central America, and north of South America… The islands make a sort of south-easternly arc, from the Gulf of Mexico, around to Venezuela.
 The Caribbean can be roughly separated into the islands of the Greater Antilles in the North/West, and islands of the Lesser Antilles in the South/East.
 The Lesser Antilles can also be further subdivided into the more northernly Leeward Islands and the Windward Islands of the south.

 “The world is a book, and those who do not travel read only a page” – Saint Augustine

 The largest Caribbean islands are in the Greater Antilles, and include Cuba (111k sq miles / 287k sq km), Hispaniola (Haiti and Dominican Republic = 76k sq miles / 197k sq km), Jamaica (11k sq miles / 28k sq km) and Puerto Rico (3.5k sq miles / 9k sq km).
 These islands also have the largest mountain ranges in the Caribbean.